-The revised standard, which is effective from 1 October 2018, requires members in Australia to adhere to its mandatory requirements when they provide a taxation service.
+The revised standard requires members in Australia to adhere to its mandatory requirements when they provide a taxation service.
 For members outside of Australia, the scope of the Standard must be followed as long as local laws and regulations are not contravened.

 Fundamental responsibilities of members

 APES 220 requires members to observe and comply with their public interest obligations when they provide taxation services.
-The Standard also reminds members of their professional obligations established in accordance with APES 110 Code of Ethics for Professional Accountants (the Code) in respect of:
+The Standard also reminds members of their professional obligations established in accordance with APES 110 Code of Ethics for Professional Accountants (including independence standards) (the Code) in respect of:

 Consistent with the fundamental principles of integrity and professional behaviour, APES 220 mandates that members providing taxation services must ensure that their personal tax obligations and those of the member's associated entities are properly discharged.